 At the top of the first mountain is the sapot, designed like a spider web overlooking Laguna de Bay.
-This is one of the famous areas of Masungi.
-Below it is limestones you can explore too if you want.
+This is one of the famous areas of Masungi Georeserve.
+Below it are limestones you can explore too if you want.

 There’s a narrow (good for 1 person only) lane you need to cross to be able to go in the middle.
 The sapot is made of thick metal wires but it swings a little!!!
-I can’t cross it standing up because I tend to lose my balance (always when crossing footbridges) and fall in the stones below.
+I can’t cross it standing up because I tend to lose my balance.
+My balance skill is below the minimum.
 So I END UP CRAWLING.

-You will be given 15 to 20 minutes to enjoy sapot then it will be time to climb down.
+You will be given 15 to 20 minutes to enjoy sapot then it’s time to climb down.
 You have to cross the suspended bridge above.
 It is freaking high so if you’re afraid of heights, I advise you not to look down.
 When you’re extra lucky, you’ll see birds flying around.

 CHILLIN’ AT PATAK

 The patak is the next area after sapot.
 You can actually rest here because it has chairs inside.
 You can also try using the binoculars too for bird watching.
 I failed to see a single interesting thing though.

 TIP#10: Regain your strength here because the trail will start to be harder.